sbhatoye/Javascript-Projects/README.md

 ### About

-A website for a fashion magazine to rate and review seasonal collections.
+A fictional website for a prominent fashion magazine where user can rate and review seasonal collections.
 It features image carousels, rating counters and a comment box.

 ### Inspiration

-'The Devil Wears Prada' has been one of my most favorite films and I wanted to create a fictional website where the user can act as Vogue's Fashion Editor, Miranda Priestly, and review the latest collection.
+'The Devil Wears Prada' has been one of my most favorite films and I wanted to create a fictional website where the user can act as Vogue's Chief Fashion Editor, Miranda Priestly, and review the latest collection.

 ### Design